owtf/user-docs/install.rst

 Install Script
 ^^^^^^^^^^^^^^

-The install script does the following things
+The install script :

-    * Prompts you to select a distro from the list that are supported
+    * Prompts you to select a distro from a list containing supported distros

     .. note::
-        If your distro is not listed, please go through Advanced Installation as well
+        If your distro is not listed in supported distros, please go through Advanced Installation method.

     * Installs some tools, dictionaries and configration files
     * Installs python libraries using ``pip``